SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Ganesh Narayanan

-The third point with respect to bank more and I think when the industry is going through a credit cycle it is natural of the bank banks to kind of pull off a little.
-But fortunately some of us have never had this situation because our diversification strategy has a very important role to play here.
-I think we are one of the few NBFCs which has bank term loan borrowing dependency of less than 60% and we’ve been continuously able to access bank funds.
-It has not impacted us during this entire credit cycle and we continue to access more funds as we move ahead.
+The third point with respect to bank borrowing, I think when the industry is going through a credit cycle, it is natural of the banks to kind of pull off a little.
+But fortunately, some of us have never had this situation because our diversification strategy has a very important role to play here.
+I think we are very — one of the few NBFCs which has a bank term loan borrowing dependency of less than 60%.
+And we’ve been continuously able to access bank funds.
+It has not impacted us during the entire credit cycle, right?
+And we continue to access more funds as we move ahead.

 Shreya Shivani

 Sure.
-I think this is useful for any follow up question.
-I’ll get back in the slide.
+I think this is useful.
+For any follow-up questions, I’ll get back in the slide.
 Thank you so much.

 Thank you.
-Our next question comes from the line of Abhijit Tibriwal from Motilal Oswal.
+Our next question comes from the line of Abhijit Tibrewal from Motilal Oswal.
 Please go ahead.

 Abhijit Tibrewal